ryanmcdermott/code-review-tips/README.md

 > George Bernard Shaw

 ### TODO comments should be tracked
+TODO comments are great for letting you and your fellow engineers that something needs to be fixed later.
+Sometimes you gotta ship code and wait to fix it later.
+But eventually you'll have to clean it up!
+That's why you should track it and give a corresponding ID from your issue tracking system so you can schedule it and keep track of where the problem is in your codebase.

 ### Commit messages should be clear and accurately describe new code
 We've all written commit messages like "Changed some crap", "damn it",